 - Radio-Frequency Exposure Study

-A notice is mailed by the Planning Department 20 days before the hearing to all owners within 1,000 feet of Sutro Tower, and to all nearby neighborhood groups registered with the Planning Department.
+A notice was mailed by the Planning Department 20 days before the hearing to all owners within 1,000 feet of Sutro Tower, and to all nearby neighborhood groups registered with the Planning Department.

 A separate notice was mailed, by Sutro Tower Incorporated, inviting community members and neighborhood groups (within 1,000 feet of Sutro Tower) to a community meeting.
 The community meeting was held on January 7, 2015 at 7 PM at the Saint John Armenian Church at 275 Olympia Way.

 Building permit submittals for changes such as those proposed by pending building permits (2013.04.12.4452 & 2013.04.12.4453) require a mandatory Discretionary Review hearing by the Planning Commission.
-The Planning Commission will hold a public hearing on March 19, 2015 at City Hall, Room 400, where members of the public may provide testimony on the proposed project.
-At this hearing, the Planning Commission may approve, modify, or disapprove the proposed project.
+The Planning Commission held a public hearing on March 19, 2015 at City Hall, Room 400, where members of the public provided testimony on the proposed project.

 Based on the scope of work, the Planning Department's Environmental Review Officer required that the Project Sponsor prepare an addendum to the previous 2008 Final Environmental Impact Report.